 Though the highway is faster, following the irregular New England coast up from Boston to Maine offers more chance to enjoy the scenery — vibrant foliage on one side and beaches on the other.
 The Essex Coastal Scenic Byway and the Coastal Byway (signed as Route 1) both wind slowly through dozens of shore towns, including old fishing ports like Gloucester and Salem (of witch-trials notoriety) up to Kennebunkport.

 Things to see and do in Maine

-Filled with grey clapboard houses, upscale galleries and cafes, Kennebunkport has been a beach retreat for New England’s elite for generations, including the presidential Bush family.
+Filled with gray clapboard houses, upscale galleries and cafes, Kennebunkport has been a beach retreat for New England’s elite for generations, including the presidential Bush family.

 If I’m in the mood for something more active, I drive farther up the coast to Bar Harbor and Acadia National Park, both located on Mount Desert Island.
 Hiking through the park’s woodlands affords a chance to see the trees up close and hear the fallen leaves crunch under your boots.
 You might see a humpback off the coast or a lanky moose ambling along through the forest.

 Last time I visited Bar Harbor, I took a tour on the lobster boat Lulu.
 John Nicolai, a local lobsterman, narrated the cruise in the clipped rhythms of the region.
 He provided a glimpse into the centuries-old art and science of catching these highly prized crustaceans as well as the history of coastal Maine.
 From the boat, you also have an ocean-side view of the blazing scarlet and glowing gold trees that cover the island.